stevebauman/location/readme.md

 http://geolite.maxmind.com/download/geoip/database/GeoLite2-City.mmdb.gz

-1. Extract the downloaded file
+1. Extract the downloaded file (you may need to use an application such as [7zip](http://www.7-zip.org/download.html) if on Windows)
 2. Create a `maxmind` folder inside your `database` directory (`database/maxmind`)
 3. Place the GeoLite2-City.mmdb file into the `maxmind` directory